calumgrant/logical/docs/worklist.md

 - new objects to define a variable, and use `and` to assert further facts, for example `new expression p has ...,p has parent e.`

+# Parallelism

+Options for parallelism:
+1) Evaluate the ExecutionUnits in parallel.
+  - Implement the partial order
+  - Put a lock on each table
+2) Implement a special "parallelisation" step, that Splits the stack frame.
+   OnRow: Copy the row into a slot.
+   Keeps a list of free slots.
+   Writer (OnRow)
+   Each thread:
+   - waits for a slot to become available.
+   - slot state: free, busy, available

+2) Evaluate each ExecutionUnit in parallel.
+  - Split the execution frame into N different branches.
+  - The outermost/initial
+  - Implement a "QueryParallel" execution node
+  - Implement a "WriteConcurrent" execution node.

+Changes to make:
+1. Each table is threadsafe.
+What this means: Concurrent writes are possible and are safe.
+Use atomic counters in the execution unit.
+Reads are also threadsafe
+2. The persist memory allocator is threadsafe.
+Use atomic lists for the memory pool.
+Use atomic counters.
+3.

+Implement a special thread pool:

+class

 # Datalog abstract machine